 Our nails contain a protein called Keratin which the fungus feeds on.
 This, combined with warm moist conditions that our shoes provide makes a perfect environment for fungus to grow.

 Some people appear to be more prone to fungal infections but everyone is at risk.
 Often the first sign of a fungal infection on the foot will be redness an itching of the skin, usually between the toes or small blisters in the arch of the foot.
 This fungal infection of the skin is known as Athlete’s Foot and is caused by the same fungus that causes nail fungal infections.
 Over time the infection can spread to the nails.

 Walking in communal changing areas and sharing of towels can be factors in spreading the infection, but the spores that cause fungal infections can lay dormant on the skin waiting for the right conditions to grow.

 The laser wavelength used to treat toenail fungus penetrates the nail, heating the nail bed and nail itself.
 The heat generated by the laser helps to destroy the fungus' ability to reproduce.
 As the nail grows out the fungus should grow out with it.

-At BFC the Podiatrist will take a medical history, your nails will be assessed and treatment will be discussed.
+The Podiatrist will take a medical history, your nails will be assessed and treatment will be discussed.
 Photographs will be taken of the relevant nails so that a comparison can be made as treatment progresses.
 The nails are cut and any thickening filed down.

-We believe it is important that all nails are treated, even if the fungus can only be seen in one or two nails.
-This is because the fungus might be present in a nail without being apparent and by treating early we can prevent further development.
 The laser is passed over the nail several times, the nail will gradually warm up and heat might be felt.
 A cream will be applied that will help stop reinfection.